arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 You will be using the **Himax HM-01B0 camera module** which has a resolution of 320 by 240 and the output data its in grayscale with 8 bits per pixel (bpp), this is important to have in mind as the `.bmp` (bitmap) format has some needed configuration depending on the data being used.

-Inside the sketch you can use this librarys to access the camera APIs
+Inside the sketch you can use these libraries to access the camera APIs
 ```cpp
 #include "camera.h"
 #include "himax.h"